Cloudxtreme/bash-create-banner/README.md

 Open Git Bash application and type `echo $PATH` You should see `/c/Users/$USER/bin` If you see this, you are ready to run the script in Git Bash in any directory on the computer.

 If not, go to `Control Panel>Sytem>Advanced System Settings>Evironment Variables` and in the `System Variables` window add a new variable called `bin` with Variable Value add `C:/Users/$USER/bin` and click ok.

+To run the script, you must use Git Bash.